wh1ter0seunm4skedX/real-time-message-router/README.md

 # ShiftLink

-ShiftLink is a Node.js application that integrates call center representatives with shift managers through the Rocket.Chat system UI.
-It facilitates real-time communication by handling incoming webhooks and managing live chat sessions, with automatic room closure based on inactivity.
+ShiftLink is a Node.js application that extends the current Rocket.Chat UI to create omnichannels within the interface.
+It integrates call center representatives with shift managers, enabling seamless communication and a more efficient workflow.
+Leveraging the Livechat feature, ShiftLink manages a queue of live chat sessions to ensure optimal handling of customer interactions.

 ## Features